Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

 # AWS Jenkins-Docker Infrastructure Automation

 This project demonstrates automating the infrastructure provisioning and configuration of Jenkins and Docker servers on AWS using Terraform and Ansible.
-The goal is to launch and configure two EC2 instances: one for Jenkins and one for Docker.
+My goal is to launch and configure two EC2 instances: one for Jenkins and one for Docker.

 Project Overview
 1. Launch two EC2 instances in AWS: One instance will serve as the Jenkins server, and the other will host Docker.